arm-university/Rapid-Embedded-Education-Kit/README.md

 These self-contained educational materials offered exclusively and at no cost to academics and teaching staff worldwide.
 They’re designed to support your day-to-day teaching on core electronic engineering and computer science subjects.
 You have the freedom to choose which modules to teach – you can use all the modules in the Education Kit or only those that are most appropriate to your teaching outcomes.

 Our Rapid Embedded Systems Design Education Kit covers the fundamental principles of how to accelerate the development of embedded systems and rapidly prototype various embedded applications.
 A full description of the education kit can be found [here](https://www.arm.com/resources/education/education-kits/rapid-embedded-systems).

+We welcome amendments & modifications to this education kit.
+Details about how to contribute, what type of modifications we are looking for and the workflow can be found [here](https://github.com/arm-university/Rapid-Embedded-Education-Kit/tree/main/Contributions_and_Modifications).

  ## Kit specification: